LungOnly Mice: Precision Test Models for the COVID Vaccine

 In summary, implantation of human lung tissue into the back of immunodeficient mice results in the development of well-defined, well-vascularized and easily accessible human lung implants with structures that resemble those present in human lung tissue and that are composed almost entirely of human cells.

 In other words, the mice have pieces of aborted baby lung tissue implanted on their backs.
-These aren't functional lungs and are called lung organoids and are used to test the effectiveness of vaccines and other medications.
+These are not functional lungs and are called lung organoids and are used to test the effectiveness of vaccines and other medications.